Image-Historica/Image-Historica/README.md

 ## Notes
 - The path of exe file can't contain multi-byte path.
-   - ○ - C:\Users\kojima\ImageHistorica\ImageHistorica.exe
+   - ○ - C:\Users\ImageHistorica\ImageHistorica.exe
-   - × - C:\Users\小島\ImageHistorica\ImageHistorica.exe
+   - × - C:\Users\イメージヒストリカ\ImageHistorica.exe

 - The concept of Image-Historica is to release from annoying troublesome tasks of organizing images, so that don't take a real image, but Historica(=Virtual image)...that is the supposing manner...

 ## Acknowledgements
-For local database of Image-Historica is applied Berkeley DB: http://www.oracle.com/technetwork/database/database-technologies/berkeleydb/overview/index.html
+For local database of Image-Historica is applied Berkeley DB:<br>
+http://www.oracle.com/technetwork/database/database-technologies/berkeleydb/overview/index.html

 A dedupe function scheduled implementaion future is supported by LIRE (Lucene Image Retrieval):